Tali Shiva Temple: History

-Significance of Tali Shiva Temple
+Significance

 The Tali Shiva Temple is historically important.
 It is a treasure house with numerous deities and beautiful built.This is a two storied sanctum.
 It is in the chariot form and is decorated with mural paintings.The temple is protected by large walls on all sides, which are in the form of an elephant belly.
 Also, there are fine granite sculptures within the temple complex.
 These sculptures show Shiva.
 Also, birds and animal sculptures are present.
 These portray different stories from the Puranas.Moreover, there is a Jyotirlingam in the sanctum.
 5 of the 12 Jyotirlingas are located in and around Pune in Maharashtra.
 Umamaheshwara, Tali Ganapathy, Thevarathil Ganapathy and Thrumandhakunnu Bhagavathy are also there within the inner walls.
 The outer walls have deities of Ayyappa, Thevarathil Bhagavathy and Naga.There is a separate Vishnu temple within the complex.
 The temple also has its own Dwajastambam.The idol of Sreevalayanad Bhagavati is also present in the Vishnu temple.There is another small temple.
 The presiding deity is Narasimha Moorthy.
 This temple is at the southern part of the Vishnu Temple.The northern part has the Eranjipuram.
 It is also beautiful with lights from all sides.The main temple has four main parts.
 The Dwajastambam refers to the flag poles.
 People also believe these are connections of heaven to earth.
 The Anakottil is the flag staff platform.
 It was built for the elephants.
 The gopurams are large.
 These gateways are another treat to eyes with intricate carvings, while the Deepasthambhum is the beautiful lighting pillars.The various temples within the complex are Sivakshetram, Nalambalam and Krishnakshetram.